 - Chandelure with Hex and Shadow Ball.

-- Mamoswine with Powder Snow and Avalanche.
+- Mamoswine with Powder Snow and Avalanche

-- Hydreigon with Bite and Dark Pulse.
+- Hydreigon with Dragon Breath and Dark Pulse

 - Gardevoir with Charm and Dazzling Gleam.

 The rebalance of Shadow Pokémon rescued from Team GO Rocket make them excellent glass cannons.
 Not only are their stats boosted, but during special events or with Elite TMs, it's possible to change their moves.
 If you happen to have any of the following Pokémon with the right moveset, they will work very well in this Raid:

 - Shadow Salamence with Dragon Tail and Outrage

 - Shadow Dragonite with Dragon Tail and Outrage

 - Shadow Mamoswine with Powder Snow and Avalanche